Download Free Examples Of Groups Book in PDF and EPUB Free Download. You can read online Examples Of Groups and write the review.

 Wholeheartedly recommended to every student and user of mathematics, this is an extremely original and highly informative essay on algebra and its place in modern mathematics and science.
 From the fields studied in every university maths course, through Lie groups to cohomology and category theory, the author shows how the origins of each concept can be related to attempts to model phenomena in physics or in other branches of mathematics.
 Required reading for mathematicians, from beginners to experts.

-Aimed at researchers, graduate students and undergraduates alike, this book presents a unified exposition of all the main areas and methods of the theory of Kleinian groups and the theory of uniformization of manifolds.
-The past 20 years have seen a rejuvenation of the field, due to the development of powerful new methods in topology, the theory of functions of several complex variables, and the theory of quasiconformal mappings.
-Thus this new book should provide a valuable resource, listing the basic facts regarding Kleinian groups and serving as a general guide to the primary literature, particularly the Russian literature in the field.
-In addition, the book includes a large number of examples, problems, and unsolved problems, many of them presented for the first time.
+Presents a unified exposition of the main areas and methods of the theory of Kleinian groups and the theory of uniformization of manifolds.
+This book lists the basic facts regarding Kleinian groups and serves as a general guide to the primary literature, particularly the Russian literature in the field.

 Self-similar groups (groups generated by automata) initially appeared as examples of groups that are easy to define but have exotic properties like nontrivial torsion, intermediate growth, etc. This book studies the self-similarity phenomenon in group theory and shows its intimate relationship with dynamical systems and more classical self-similar structures, such as fractals, Julia sets, and self-affine tilings.
 This connection is established through the central topics of the book, which are the notions of the iterated monodromy group and limit space.
 A wide variety of examples and different applications of self-similar groups to dynamical systems and vice versa are discussed.
 In particular, it is shown that Julia sets can be reconstructed from the respective iterated monodromy groups and that groups with exotic properties can appear not just as isolated examples, but as naturally defined iterated monodromy groups of rational functions.
 The book offers important, new mathematics that will open new avenues of research in group theory and dynamical systems.
 It is intended to be accessible to a wide readership of professional mathematicians.